-- Stools that are black, tarry with blood or pus
+- Stools that are black, tar colored, or with blood or pus

 - Check with your doctor at any time for foodborne illness in children

-Here's a general overview that's good advice to apply to all food situations:
+Here's a general overview of tips and good advice to apply to all food situations:

 - Cook meats, poultry, and eggs thoroughly.